-Digital assets (cryptocurrencies such as Bitcoin or tokens such as Augur) are stored on blockchains.
-Access to these digital assets are done by means of public and private cryptographic key pairs.
-The blockchain can be seen as a bank’s vault and the private keys are comparable to a customer’s PIN.
-The biggest difference being that the owner of the private key is the de facto owner of the digital asset.
+Digital assets - cryptocurrencies and tokens - are stored on blockchains.
+Access to these digital assets is provided via public and private cryptographic key pairs.
+The blockchain can be seen as a bank vault and the private keys are comparable to a customer’s PIN.
+The owner of the private key is the de facto owner of the digital asset.
 Private keys have therefore become a major target of advanced hacking attacks.

-safe is reliable but requires manual human intervention whenever tokens are exchanged.
-This remains highly cumbersome if frequent use is sought by owners and in some instances entirely defeats the added value of digital assets.
+Storing private keys in paper format in a physical safe can be reliable but requires manual human intervention whenever tokens are exchanged.
+This remains highly cumbersome if frequent use is sought by owners, which, in some instances, entirely absorbes the added value of digital assets.

 HOT DIGITAL WALLETS

-- Institutional investors can confidently enter the blockchain-based digital trading space
+- Institutional investors can confidently access and participate the blockchain-based digital trading space

-- Frees blockchain technology from its most fundamental interfacing issue
+- Resolves blockchain technology's most fundamental interfacing issue

 - Mobile – chips can connect via BLE